 - Full dispersion of BMP T5.30 was deemed feasible since the developed site maintains 65% of forested or native condition.
-However, full dispersion is not feasible as 100-foot flow paths are not available. - Permeable Pavement BMP is deemed infeasible and not proposed for the shared access and individual driveways as the soil conditions in this area do not support infiltration systems according to the Infiltration Evaluation and Seasonal Groundwater Monitoring report prepared by ESNW. - Other BMPs are not necessary as all developed stormwater runoff has been retained onsite.
+However, full dispersion is not feasible as 100-foot flow paths are not available. - Permeable Pavement BMP T5.15 is deemed infeasible and not proposed for the shared access and individual driveways as the soil conditions in this area do not support infiltration systems according to the Infiltration Evaluation and Seasonal Groundwater Monitoring report prepared by ESNW and as described in detail in the Existing Conditions Summary. - Bioretention BMP T7.30 not evaluated for feasibility as Sheet Flow Dispersion BMP T5.12 used instead. - Sheet Flow Dispersion BMP T5.12 will be utilized on the roof surface area for the duplex on Lot 2.
+The proposed dispersion trench provides a minimum 60' vegetated flowpath to the existing onsite wetland meeting the minimum requirement of a 25'-50' vegetated flowpath. - Concentrated Flow Dispersion BMP T5.11 not evaluated for feasibility as Sheet Flow Dispersion BMP T5.12 used instead.